Music in VIenna - statue of Johann Strauss

 Composer Houses

-Here is information (in alphabetical order!) about the museums dedicated to individual composers including Beethoven, Haydn, Mozart, Schönberg, Schubert, and Strauss.
-Some composers are celebrated in more than one museum!
+Here is information (in alphabetical order) about the museums dedicated to individual composers including Beethoven, Haydn, Mozart, Schönberg, Schubert, and Strauss.
+Some of them are celebrated in more than one museum.

 Ludwig von Beethoven